claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-terminology.md

 - Declarative: Declare an intent without specifying implementation detail.
 Eg Linq
 - Imperative: Say HOW it will be done.
 Eg detailed for loops?

+## SOAP and REST and SOAP vs REST

+- See UsefulNotes.docx (available to Clare only - TW-Stuff/Organising/Notes)